Eastern whip-poor-will: Cultural references

 Due to its song, the eastern whip-poor-will is the topic of numerous legends.
 A New England legend says the whip-poor-will can sense a soul departing, and can capture it as it flees.
 This is used as a plot device in H. P. Lovecraft's story The Dunwich Horror.
-Lovecraft based this idea on information of local legends given to him by Edith Miniter of North Wilbraham, Massachusetts when he visited her in 1928.
+Lovecraft based this idea on information of local legends given to him by Edith Miniter of North Wilbraham, Massachusetts, when he visited her in 1928.
 This is likely related to an earlier Native American and general American folk belief that the singing of the birds is a death omen.
 This is also referred by "Whip-poor-will", a short story by James Thurber, in which the constant nighttime singing of a whip-poor-will results in maddening insomnia of the protagonist, Mr. Kinstrey, who eventually loses his mind and kills everyone in his house, including himself.
 The bird also features in "The Runaway Slave at Pilgrim's Point", a poem by the English poet Elizabeth Barrett Browning, in which the outcast speaker asks: "Could the whip-poor-will or the cat of the glen/Look into my eyes and be bold?"

 It is also frequently used as an auditory symbol of rural America, as in Washington Irving's story "The Legend of Sleepy Hollow", or as a plot device.
-For example, William Faulkner's short story, "Barn Burning", makes several mentions of whip-poor-wills, e.g.: "and then he found that he had been asleep because he knew it was almost dawn, the night almost over.
+For example, William Faulkner's short story, "Barn Burning", makes several mentions of whip-poor-wills: "and then he found that he had been asleep because he knew it was almost dawn, the night almost over.
 He could tell that from the whip-poor-wills.
 They were everywhere now among the dark trees below him, constant and inflectioned and ceaseless, so that, as the instant for giving over to the day birds drew nearer and nearer, there was no interval at all between them."

 "The Mountain Whippoorwill" is a poem written by Stephen Vincent Benét about a fiddling contest, won by Hillbilly Jim, who refers to his fiddle as a whip-poor-will and identifies the bird with the lonely and poor but vibrant life of the mountain people.
 American poet Robert Frost described the sound of a whip-poor-will in the fourth stanza of his 1915 poem "Ghost House".
-This is notable in Frost's use of assonance, in "The whippoorwill is coming to shout / And hush and cluck and flutter about."
+This is notable in Frost's use of assonance in "The whippoorwill is coming to shout / And hush and cluck and flutter about".